WukLab/FPGA-OS/README.md

 Workflow: you should compile the project when you first download the source code.
 All small, medium IPs, and big projects will be ready to use.
 After this, you can focus on the IPs you are building.
 Changes will be reflected automatically within Vivado.

+Also, pay attention to which board you are targeting.

 ## HOWTO use the Vivado script